 Although the drug candidate KAND567 was originally developed by AstraZeneca more than 10 years ago, the compound is still the leading small molecule antagonist of the Fractalkine receptor CX3CR1.
 There are other projects that develop small molecule drug candidates against CX3CR1.
 Kerberos Biopharma (USA) develops small molecule antagonists of the CX3CR1 and their candidate JMS-17-2 has shown interesting effects against breast cancer metastasis in animal models (AACR; Cancer Res 2015; 75 (15 Suppl): Abstract No.4116. doi: 10.1158/1538-7445.
 AM2015-4116).
-However, public information indicates that JMS 17-2 does not have the desired pharmaceutical properties, which is supported by that the compound was administered to the animal model by injection in the abdomen.
-The pharmaceutical company Eisai Co.
+However, public information indicates that JMS 17-2 does not have the desired pharmaceutical properties, which is supported by the fact that the compound was administered to the animal model by injection in the abdomen.
+As mentioned above, the pharmaceutical company Eisai Co.
 Ltd. develops a monoclonal antibody that captures Fractalkine and makes Fractalkine unavailable to its receptor CX3CR1.
-This antibody is currently being studied in clinical phase I for rheumatoid arthritis (Clinicaltrials.gov).

 Our assessment is that a small molecule antagonist of the Fractalkine receptor CX3CR1 has the potential to be a significantly better anti-cancer drug compared to an antibody that captures Fractalkine.
-This assessment is based on the fact that it is more difficult for antibodies to penetrate and influence a solid tumor compared to a small molecule compound and that CX3CR1 may affect cancer and immune cells independently of Fractalkine.
-A third aspect is that a small molecule compound usually is cheaper to produce than an antibody which may lead to a broader use of the small molecule than the antibody if it otherwise meets the requirements for efficacy and safety.
+This assessment is based on the fact that it is more difficult for antibodies to penetrate and affect a solid tumor compared to a small molecule and that CX3CR1 may affect cancer and immune cells independently of Fractalkine.
+A third aspect is that a small molecule is usually cheaper to produce than an antibody, which may lead to more extensive use of the small molecule than the antibody, if it otherwise meets the requirements for efficacy and safety.